The Complexity of Distance-$r$ Dominating Set Reconfiguration

 \section{Hardness Results}

 We begin this section with the following remark.
 It is well-known that for any computational problem in $\ttNP$, any of its reconfiguration variants is in $\ttPSPACE$ (see the proof of \cite[Theorem~1]{ItoDHPSUU11}).
-Since \textsc{D$r$DS} is in $\ttNP$~\cite{ChangN84}, \textsc{D$r$DSR} is in $\ttPSPACE$.
-As a result, when proving the $\ttPSPACE$-completeness of \textsc{D$r$DSR}, it suffices to show a polynomial-time reduction.
+Hence, as \textsc{D$r$DS} is in $\ttNP$~\cite{ChangN84}, \textsc{D$r$DSR} is in $\ttPSPACE$.
+As a result, when proving the $\ttPSPACE$-completeness of \textsc{D$r$DSR} on a certain graph class, it suffices to show a polynomial-time reduction.